xiaopeng12138/WACVR/README.md

 ## Known issues
 - Display white screen issue
-    **Solution:** Set game priority in the task manager to real-time may solve this issue.
+	- **Solution:** Set game priority in the task manager to real-time may solve this issue.
 But the best way is just by capturing the entire screen.

 Huge thanks to everyone that helped with this project!
-If you want to add any function pls commit PR, I will accept it as soon as possible!
+If you want to add any features, please commit a pull request.
+I will accept it as soon as possible!